 There are five key times to update your Will:

 1. When your relationship changes

-If you’ve named your spouse as your executor, or willed any gift to your spouse and you then get divorced, the divorce makes these parts of your will invalid, even if you still want your (now ex) spouse to be included.
+If you’ve named your spouse as your executor of your Will, or willed any gift to your spouse and you then get divorced, the divorce makes these parts of your Will invalid, even if you still want your (now ex) spouse to be included.
 Basically, references to your ex-spouse in your will are read as if they’ve died before you.
-To ensure that your ex-spouse gets what you want them to, you need to make a new will after you get divorced.
+To ensure that your ex-spouse gets what you want them to, you need to make a new Will after you get divorced.